Tosin1978/Telecom-Growth-Strategies-Unlocking-Customer-Lifetime-Value-Through-Smart-Segmentation/README.md

 It should be noted that these phases are usually recurrent in nature (i.e., some phases may be repeated).
 As such, they do not necessarily follow a linear progression

 ### Tools & Technologies
+The tools of use for this project include:
+Pandas
+NumPy
+Matplotlib & Seaborn

+### Project Implementation via CRISP-DM
+1. Business Understanding